QueenieCplusplus/BigQuery_CloudSQL/README.md

   * 4.1, in the console for Cloud SQL Instance, click on "Import".

   * 4.2, then browse the Storage Bucket File.

+  * 4.3, select the right file, and click on "Import".

 # Big Query